howard06285/Stock-Market-After-Hour-Parser/README.md

 <br>
 <br>

-## This sample showcases the following things - [AndroidX](https://developer.android.com/jetpack/androidx):
+## This sample showcases the following things:

 | Implementation | Description |
 | --- | --- |